bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`. both will run a function on every item in an array but map will return a new array with the results.
-2. What is the difference between a function and a method? both are pieces of code methods are attached to objects
+2. What is the difference between a function and a method? both are pieces of code, but methods are attached to objects functions are not
 3. What is closure?
-    a function and the varibles that it uses
+    The closure is a collection of all the variables in scope at the time of creation of the function.
 4. Describe the four rules of the 'this' keyword.
     Window Binding: global scope, no declared object Implicit Binding: declared object